-The HOPE score is the result of an international collaborative project initiated and led by the Emergency Department of the University Hospital of Lausanne, Switzerland.
+HOPE is the result of an international collaborative project initiated and led by the Emergency Department of the University Hospital of Lausanne, Switzerland.

-The HOPE score provides a prediction of the survival probability in hypothermic cardiac arrest patients undergoing Extra-Corporeal Life Support (ECLS) rewarming.
-The score ranges from 0% to 100% chance of survival to hospital discharge.
+HOPE provides a prediction of the survival probability in hypothermic cardiac arrest patients undergoing Extra-Corporeal Life Support (ECLS) rewarming.
+The survival probabilities range from 0% to 100% chance of survival to hospital discharge.

-The HOPE score should not be considered a substitute for clinical judgment or assessment.
+HOPE should not be considered a substitute for clinical judgment or assessment.
 Of note, one is of course free to use a different cut-off than the proposed threshold of 10% for different subgroups of the population (e.g. for children).
-Given the relatively low proportion of avalanche victims in the current validation study, it would be wise to use the HOPE score cautiously in this specific group of patients
+The proportion of avalanche victims was low in the validation HOPE study (4%).
+We recommend to use HOPE cautiously in this specific group of patients.

 For complementary information please read the following references:

 HOPE derivation study: Pasquier M, Hugli O, Paal P, Darocha T, Blancher M, Husby P, Silfvast T, Carron PN, Rousson V. Hypothermia outcome prediction after extracorporeal life support for hypothermic cardiac arrest patients: The HOPE score.
 Resuscitation 2018.

 HOPE external validation study: Pasquier M, Rousson V, Darocha T, Bouzat P, Kosiński S, Sawamoto K, Champigneulle B, Wiberg S, Wanscher M, Brodmann Maeder M, Hugli O. Hypothermia outcome prediction after extracorporeal life support for hypothermic cardiac arrest patients: An external validation of the HOPE Score.
 Resuscitation 2019.

 Estimation of the vital signs to be expected for a given level of hypothermia